-A Story lies behind the name, “Drake Passage.”
-At the end of the sixteenth century, several ships made their way through the Strait of Magellan.
+A story lies behind the name, “Drake Passage”.
+At the end of the 16th century, several ships made their way through the Strait of Magellan.
 But only one ship survived the odds, which was the ship of Sir Francis Drake.
-Hence the name “Drake Passage” was given to the connection between the two great Oceans.
-Mar de Hoces is another name for the passage.

 Beagle Channel is easy sailing compared to the rest of your journey.
-You should get sound sleep and have a light dinner.
+You should try to get sound sleep.
 Doing so will help you with the days ahead.
 Do avoid high-level ships.
 The higher you go, the worse the swaying of the ship becomes.

 December 8, 2016 12:59 pm

 Warning: Parameter 2 to posts_where_recent_post1() expected to be a reference, value given in /home/customer/www/artoftravel.tips/public_html/wp-includes/class-wp-hook.php on line 324